jeanmarcjones/bookshelf/INSTRUCTIONS.md

 Elaborate on your learnings here in `INSTRUCTIONS.md`

+### Modal Exercise Notes

+* You get use the `toHaveAttribute` matcher to test specific element attributes.
+* You don't have to pass options to`*ByRole` matchers this is useful when you know there is only one element of that type rendered.
+* Prefer the `toBeInTheDocument` matcher over `toBeVisible` when checking if an element is present.

+### useAsync Exercise Notes

+* When using `deferred()` you should await the promise returned from `run()` rather than awaiting `resolved()` to ensure the promise is totally complete.
+* You can use `Symbol` when asserting to ensure referential equality to your test data.
+* To ensure test isolation, it's best to add mock/spy initialisation and resets to the before and after hooks.
+  If you reset your mocks inside a test that throws an error, they won't be reset.
+* You can use the `*MatchingInlineSnapshot` matchers to let jest take a snapshot of what your code is returning.

 ## Background

 The two building blocks of React applications are Hooks and Components.
 You can